-Spur Creative have a great track record of making props for a variety of events, theatre productions, art installations and promotional campaigns.
+Spur Creative have a great track record of making giant props for a variety of events such as; theatre productions, art installations and promotional campaigns.
 Giant props are a great way to advertise your product because of their immediate impact in any given setting.

 - Giant toy soldier props and giant crayon props for Polo Ralph Lauren.

 - Giant prop cartoon characters for Cartoon Network.

 - Giant dart for William Hill World Darts Championship.

 - Giant t-shirts for 500 Days of Summer film marketing campaign.